Solomon04/react-native-challenge/README.md

 - You must have the React Native CLI Installed: <a href="https://www.npmjs.com/package/react-native">React Native</a>
 - You must have a Mac Environment with Xcode downloaded.

+If you have NPM installed you can just run `npm install -g react-native-cli` to install the React Native CLI

 ### Steps To Run on iOS:
 1. Run `git clone https://github.com/Solomon04/react-native-challenge.git` to download the repo
 2. Run `cd react-native-challenge`